 The exact match of the day

-If you have at least one of these triggers in your workflow, you will find the option to reactivate the entire workflow in the sidebar every time a subscriber triggers it.
+If you have at least one of these triggers included in your multiple trigger combination, you will see the following note:

 Note: Workflows can only be reactivated once in 24 hours.
 Even if a subscriber meets the rules of a different trigger, they will not rejoin the workflow within 24 hours of triggering it.